sagold/json-schema-library/README.md

 ### v10.0.0

-- with version `v10.0.0` draft 2019-09 is supported and can be used with `import { Draft2019 } from "json-schema-library";`
+With version `v10.0.0` _draft 2019-09_ is supported and can be used with `import { Draft2019 } from "json-schema-library";` Note that older drafts are now resolving all official test cases, especially remaining ref-resolution issues.

+**breaking changes**:

+_Draft 2019-09_ requires collection of previous resolved sub-schemas.
+Thus, an additional type `SchemaNode` had to be introduced, which is used in almost all draft methods defined for draft-configs.
+The api in draft-instances mostly stayed the same with the following exceptions:

+- `step` and resolvers work on and return a `schemaNode`, containing the requested schema

 ### v9.0.0